Their Satanic Majesties Request

-Their Satanic Majesties Request is the 6th British and 8th American studio album by the English rock band the Rolling Stones, released in December 1967 by Decca Records in the UK and by London Records in the US.
-It is their first to be released in identical versions in both countries.
-The album's title is a play on the "Her Britannic Majesty requests and requires..." text that appears inside a British passport.
+Their Satanic Majesties Request is the sixth studio album by the English rock band the Rolling Stones, released in December 1967 by Decca Records in the UK and by London Records in the United States.
+It was the first Rolling Stones album released in identical versions in both countries.
+The title is a play on the "Her Britannic Majesty requests and requires" text that appeared inside a British passport.

-The band experimented with a psychedelic sound on Satanic Majesties, incorporating unconventional elements such as Mellotron, sound effects, string arrangements, and African rhythms.
-The band produced the album themselves as their manager/producer Andrew Loog Oldham had departed.
+The band experimented with a psychedelic sound, incorporating unconventional elements such as Mellotron, sound effects, string arrangements, and African rhythms.
+The band members produced the album themselves as their manager/producer Andrew Loog Oldham had departed.
 The prolonged recording process was marked by drug use, court appearances, and jail terms by members of the band.
-The original LP cover features a lenticular image by photographer Michael Cooper.
+The original LP cover features a lenticular image by the photographer Michael Cooper.
+Following the release, the Rolling Stones abandoned their psychedelic style for a stripped-down return to their roots in blues music.

-Satanic Majesties received mixed reactions from critics and members of the group itself.
-The album was criticised as being derivative of the contemporaneous work of the Beatles, particularly their June 1967 release Sgt.
+The album initially received mixed reviews.
+It was criticised as being derivative of the contemporaneous work of the Beatles, particularly their May 1967 release Sgt.
 Pepper's Lonely Hearts Club Band, with the similarities extending to the LP's cover.
-In subsequent decades, however, it has gradually risen in critical reputation.
-Following the album's release, the Rolling Stones abandoned their psychedelic style for a stripped-down return to their roots in blues music.
+In subsequent decades, however, the album's reception has been more favorable.

 Recording

 Recording of Their Satanic Majesties Request began just after the release of Between the Buttons on 20 January 1967.

 Because of court appearances and jail terms, the entire band was seldom present in the studio at one time, making recording of the album lengthy and disjointed.
 Band members frequently arrived with guests in tow, further interfering with productivity.
 One of the more level-headed members of the band during this time, Bill Wyman, wary of psychedelic drugs, wrote the song "In Another Land" to parody the Stones' current goings-on.
 In his 2002 book Rolling with the Stones, Wyman describes the situations in the studio:

 The Stones experimented with many new instruments and sound effects during the sessions, including Mellotron, theremin, short wave radio static, and string arrangements by then-future Led Zeppelin bassist John Paul Jones.
 Their producer and manager Andrew Loog Oldham, already fed up with the band's lack of focus, distanced himself from them following their drug bust and finally quit, leaving them without a producer.
 As a result, Their Satanic Majesties Request would be the Stones' first self-produced album.
-Mick Jagger later opined this was not for the best, while expressing disintegration for some of the tracks.
+Mick Jagger later opined this was not for the best, while expressing disdain for some of the tracks.